corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/financial-model.md

 `Amount` represents quantities as integers.
 You cannot use `Amount` to represent negative quantities or fractional quantities—use a different type, typically `BigDecimal`.
 For currencies, the quantity represents the smallest integer amount for that currency, such as cents.
 Other assets are more flexible—the quantity could be 1,000 tons of coal or kilowatt hours.
-You define the precise conversion ratio to displayable amounts using the `displayTokenSize` property, which is the `BigDecimal` numeric representation of a single token. `Amount` also defines methods to perform overflow/underflow-checked addition and subtraction.
+You define how the amounts display using the precise conversion ratio in the `displayTokenSize` property, which is the `BigDecimal` numeric representation of a single token. `Amount` also defines methods to perform overflow/underflow-checked addition and subtraction.
-These are operator overloads in Kotlin - you can use them as regular methods from Java).
+These are operator overloads in Kotlin—you can use them as regular methods from Java).
 Perform more complex calculations in `BigDecimal`, then and convert them back to `Amount` to make sure the rounding and token conservation works as expected.

 `Issued` refers to any countable product—for example, cash, a cash-like item, or assets—and an associated `PartyAndReference` that describes the issuer of that product.
 An issued product typically follows a lifecycle which includes issuance, movement, and an exit from the ledger (for example,